vijinho/tweets-gb/README.md

 An experimental project to update the default twitter backup files viewer.
+This is a companion project for [@vijinho/tweets-cli](https://github.com/vijinho/tweets-cli) which is used to generate the data files for viewing (using the *--grailbird* option on that script).

 # Changes